Being Reiki · Reiki

 Gratitude and the Reiki Principles

-My Reiki training introduced me to the concept of a gratitude practice.
-Now, as a Reiki master teacher, I regularly share the Reiki Principles, or precepts as they are also known.
-This is a set of 5 principles communicated by the founder of Reiki, Dr. Mikao Usui.
-Dr. Usui shared that incorporating these principles into each day would lead to a lifetime of health and happiness.
+Gratitude, giving thanks for your many blessings, is a part of the Reiki Principles, or precepts as they are also known.
+This is a set of 5 principles said to have been communicated by the founder of Reiki, Dr. Mikao Usui as a way to lead a lifetime of health and happiness.

 The Reiki Principles